Read This Before Buying a Fast Car Phone Charger

 To get the fastest charge possible, your charger, cable, and device all need to speak the same language.
 Most new fast chargers come with at least one USB-C port, which is the standard for Power Delivery.
 Many also include a USB-A port that supports Quick Charge, which is great for older devices.
 Before you buy, check what kind of charging port your phone or tablet has and make sure you have a high-quality cable to match.
 Using a USB-C cable with a USB-C PD port is the best way to ensure you’re getting the maximum charging speed your device can handle.

-How to Spot a Well-Built Charger
+Build Quality: How to Spot a Charger That Lasts

 A car charger gets plugged in, unplugged, and bumped around a lot, so build quality matters.
 A well-built charger feels solid in your hand and fits snugly into your car’s power outlet without wiggling.
 Look for durable materials like metal alloys or high-grade, heat-resistant plastics.
 The design should also be practical; a compact, low-profile charger is less likely to get in the way of your gear shift or other controls.
 Investing in a well-made charger means it will withstand the rigors of daily use and keep your fast portable power solutions ready for action when you need them.